-In 1993, Danny Black found a Hank Williams record left behind in the apartment he had just rented and everything started to make sense.
-He met Gina Black at a G. Love and the Special Sauce show at Lounge Ax.
-She promptly abandoned her classical bass training and they formed a rock band.
-Drummer James Emmenegger, culled from an Eagles cover band (we wish we were kidding about that), was known about town for his wide lapels, a drumming style that looks like he's having a seizure, and rambunctious head banging at all Devil in a Woodpile shows.
-Rounding out the line up (for the first record) on rhythm guitar, sweet harmony vocals, and the occasional French maid outfit, was Nora O'Connor (Neko Case, Mavis Staples, Andrew Bird, Jakob Dylan, New Pornographers).
+Danny, with his white suit and Southside Irish good looks, and Gina, the 6 foot (and that's without the stilettos!) siren thumping, slapping or bowing her custom stand up bass, made quite the first impression.
+Drummer James Emmenegger, culled from an Eagles cover band (we wish we were kidding about that), was known about town for his wide lapels, a drumming style that looks like he's having a seizure (thinking Animal from the Muppets would not be off base), and rambunctious head banging at all Devil in a Woodpile shows.
+Rounding out the line up (for the first record and last EP) on rhythm guitar, sweet harmony vocals, and the occasional French maid outfit, was Nora O'Connor (Neko Case, Kelly Hogan, Mavis Staples, Andrew Bird, Jakob Dylan, New Pornographers).

-"The New World" on Poor Little Knitter on the Road
+- "The New World" on Poor Little Knitter on the Road

 - "Why Drunky?" on Down to the Promised Land: 5 Years of Bloodshot Records